bamcis-io/AWS-CloudFormation-Scripts/README.md

 ### DDNS
 A complete solution for DDNS clients that use Route53 for DNS.
 This provides an "authenticated" (kind of) endpoint for clients.

+### Athena Demo
+A cross account Athena query demo.

+### Active Directory
+A working project on deploying a new Active Directory forest, not quite ready yet.